 Key Features:

-- Browser-based interface for building interactive dashboards
+- Browser-based interface for building and sharing interactive dashboards

 Pros: